hack-technicolor/hack-technicolor/docs/Resources.md

 ## Files

+Lua/HTML Web Interface source files:

 * `/www/*`

-  * Lua/HTML Web Interface source files.
+UCI config source files, pehaps more readable than `uci show`:

 * `/etc/config/*`

-  * UCI config source files, pehaps more readable than `uci show`.
+Various executables, many custom-written for this hardware:

 * `/sbin/*.sh, /usr/bin/*.sh, /usr/sbin/*.sh`

-  * Various executables, many custom-written for this hardware.
+Services present; May or may not be enabled or running:

 * `/etc/init.d/*`
-  * Services present; May or may not be enabled or running.

 ## LED's